 Author Arundel Del Re, in the Introduction to Florio’s First Fruits in a facsimile reproduction he published in 1936, wrote that “Evidences recently brought forward, shows that he [John Florio] was also involved in the Harvey-Nashe quarrel.”
-13 The patronage that Southampton gave to Florio and refused to Nashe is most likely one of these reasons.
-This thesis is also supported by Florio’s scholars Saul Gerevini and Giulia Harding who assert that the “decade-long literary quarrel Florio had with Thomas Nashe, can be traced from 1589 through to 1600 in almost everything the two men published.”
-14
+11 The patronage that Southampton gave to Florio and refused to Nashe is most likely one of these reasons.
+The decade-long literary quarrel Florio had with Thomas Nashe can be traced from 1589 through to 1600 in almost everything the two men published.

 John: “What shall we doo until it be dinner time?”

 Henry: “Any thing pleaseth me, so we may doo something”

 Thomas: “As for me, I referr myself to the companie”